2064896

 North Somerset Village Faces Permanent Closure of GP Surgery

-The medical group is now exploring the possibility of transferring the existing building to a community organization, potentially repurposing it as a local community hub.
+The medical group is exploring options to repurpose the existing surgery building, possibly transferring ownership to a local organization to use as a community hub.

-Local councillor Wendy Griggs supported the closure, citing the surgery’s cramped and outdated facilities, but expressed concerns about limited public transport options for patients.
-She also mentioned difficulties patients face when trying to obtain assistance via phone consultations.
+Local councillor Wendy Griggs expressed support for the closure, citing the building’s constraints, but raised concerns about limited public transport options for residents needing access to alternative surgeries.
+She also highlighted issues with patients struggling to receive support via phone-based e-consultations.

-The final decision on the surgery’s closure rests with the Bristol, North Somerset, and South Gloucestershire Integrated Care Board.
+The final decision on the surgery’s status will be made by the Bristol, North Somerset, and South Gloucestershire Integrated Care Board.

 SUBSCRIBE FOR UPDATES